Key Performance Indicators

 |1: Protecting Human Health|

 The chart above shows the number of days the air quality was deemed unhealthy for sensitive groups, including children, the elderly, and people with lung or heart diseases.
 The increased numbers in 2012 and beyond is due to the installation of the North Pole monitoring site.
-In 2017, all but two exceedances were man-made.
-The two naturally caused exceedances were due to a high wind event in the Mat-Su Valley and to interior Alaska wildfire smoke (FNSB).
-27 of the 33 events were recorded in the Fairbanks North Star Borough, five exceedances were recorded at the Butte in the Matanuska-Susitna Valley and one exceedance was recorded in Anchorage.
+In 2019, 21 exceedances were man-made and occurred in the Fairbanks North Star Borough and one occurred in Anchorage due to springtime road dust.
+The 23 naturally caused exceedances were due to a high wind event in the Mat-Su Valley and to Alaskan and Canadian wildfire smoke.
+Wildfire smoke caused 22 exceedances at sites in the Fairbanks North Star Borough, Mat-Su Borough, Municipality of Anchorage, and in Juneau.
 Since 2000, no violations of the CO standards have been recorded.

-The State is currently working with the Fairbanks North Star and the Matanuska Susitna Boroughs to evaluate the extent of the pollution problem and to tailor control strategies aimed at eliminating the fine-particulate problem.
-More information about DEC’s air monitoring projects throughout the state can be found at http://www.dec.state.ak.us/air/am/index.htm.
+The State is currently working with the Fairbanks North Star and the Matanuska Susitna Boroughs to evaluate the extent of the pollution problem and to tailor strategies aimed at eliminating the fine-particulate problem.
+More

 Target #4: All serviceable rural Alaska homes are served by safe and sustainable sanitation facilities.

 The baseline year for this measure is FY2000 when 69% of rural homes were served by adequate sanitation systems.
-Compared to the 94% of households served in FY2017, this equates to a total increase of 25% over 17 years, or an annual average increase of 1.5%, which is lower than the program’s target of 2.5% per year.
-The pace of progress has slowed in recent years as federal and State funding for rural Alaska water and sewer projects has sharply declined, and the cost of constructing centralized systems in unserved communities has escalated.
-Additionally, an increasing share of total available funding has been needed in recent years to pay for needed upgrades to existing water and sewer systems, making less funds available for constructing systems that will provide first-time service to homes.
+Compared to the 97% of households served in FY2020, this equates to a total increase of 28% over 20 years.
+The pace of progress has slowed in recent years as the cost of constructing centralized systems in unserved communities has escalated.
+Additionally, an increasing share of total available funding has been needed in recent years to pay for necessary upgrades to existing water and sewer systems, making less funds available for constructing systems that will provide first-time service to homes.
 There was a one percent decrease in the number of homes reported as served between FY2012 and FY2013, and again between FY2015 and FY2016.
 These changes were not due to homes losing service but rather changes in the methodology for collecting housing data.
 VSW and partner organizations are transitioning to a map-based housing inventory tracking system, which provides more accurate housing data.
-It should be noted that this estimate excludes homes and communities currently deemed as “unserviceable” by federal funding agencies and includes homes in larger communities that are eligible for federal funding but ineligible for VSW funding.
+It should be noted that this estimate excludes homes and communities currently deemed as "unserviceable" by federal funding agencies and includes homes in larger communities that are eligible for federal funding but ineligible for VSW funding.

 |2: Protecting the Environment|